In the United States alone, about 13 MILLION WOMEN are either living with Alzheimer’s or caring for someone who has it.

 Women in their 60s are more than TWICE AS LIKELY to develop Alzheimer’s disease over the rest of their lives as they are to develop breast cancer.

 MORE THAN 60% of Alzheimer’s and dementia caregivers are women.
 More specifically, over one-third of dementia caregivers are daughters.

 Women take on MORE CAREGIVING TASKS than their male counterparts – and care for people with more cognitive, functional, and/or behavioral problems.

 Nearly 19% of women Alzheimer’s caregivers had to QUIT WORK either to become a caregiver or because their caregiving duties became too burdensome.

 Women at risk

 Alzheimer's disease is fatal.
-It is the only cause of death among the top 10 in America that cannot be prevented, cured or even slowed.
 Of the more than 5 million Americans of all ages living with Alzheimer's dementia, the majority are women.

 Almost two-thirds of Americans with Alzheimer's are women.
 Of the 5.6 million people age 65 and older with Alzheimer’s in the United States, 3.5 million are women.